tony-waters/tony-waters.github.io/_posts/2026-04-06-setup-kind-cluster-v2.md

 Once `kind` is installed, we will:

-- add `cloud-provider-kind` to deploy the CRDs and deal with the `Gateway API`
+- run `cloud-provider-kind` to deploy the CRDs and deal with the `Gateway API`
 - use Helm to:
   - install Postgres, a `Gateway`, and some namespaces
   - install the Spring Demo application